edricantoine/PassManager/README.md

 - As a user, I want to be able to save the list of my entries to a file.
 - As a user, I want to be able to load my entries from a file, and resume from where I left off when I last used the application.

+## Phase 4 Task 2

+**An example of the EventLog being printed to console:**

+Sat Nov 20 18:18:11 PST 2021

+Added an entry with label user1

+Sat Nov 20 18:18:36 PST 2021

+Added an entry with label user2

+Sat Nov 20 18:18:56 PST 2021

+Added an entry with label user3

+Sat Nov 20 18:19:16 PST 2021

+Removed an entry with label user3

+Sat Nov 20 18:19:23 PST 2021

+Changed username of entry with label user2

+Sat Nov 20 18:19:23 PST 2021

+Made entry with label user2 unimportant

+Sat Nov 20 18:19:23 PST 2021

+Changed category of entry with label user2